ruskaruma/microvision/ARCHITECTURE.md

 ## project overview

-microvision is a minimal deep learning research lab designed for small-scale vision tasks. built with pytorch, numpy, and managed with uv, it provides a clean, modular framework for computer vision experiments.
+microvision is a comprehensive deep learning research lab designed for computer vision tasks. built with pytorch, numpy, and managed with uv, it provides a clean, modular framework for computer vision experiments with state-of-the-art model architectures and advanced analysis capabilities.

 ## system architecture